RandyParedis/GraphDonkey/README.md

 elsewhere, you **must** reference this project.

 ### Changelog
+* [0.1.0] Added auto-render the ui if bug-free
+  * This can easily be disabled if required
+* [0.1.0] Statusbar now shows the parse error
 * [0.1.0] Syntax error highlighting
   * Squiggly underline (default in red)
   * Full token highlights